Sirindhorn International Institute of Technology: Academics

 All faculty members are doctoral degree holders, with strong research and/or industrial experiences.
 The institute is considered among academic peers as a research intensive engineering school.
 On average, each year each SIIT faculty member produces twice the highest value of national range for international journal publications (0.74 vs 0–0.41).

 In 2007, the Thailand Research Fund assessed research outcomes of universities in Thailand, and SIIT ranked as "very good" for all three indicators, making it the only engineering school in the country to achieve this.

 As few prospective students can afford considerably higher tuition fees, the institute initially faced difficulty recruiting undergraduate students with high test scores.
 While scholarships and special recruitment programs do help attract many bright students, its average admission scores are unacceptably low compared to other science and engineering programs in the country.
 Due to the lower admission scores, the school is comparatively easy to enroll in.
 The average admission score of admitted students is among the lowest among engineering students.
 However, most of the low-performance students will be disqualified.
 The unqualified or unsatisfied academic competency students will be expelled within a first or second year which occurred about 50% of entry students.

 The undergraduate recruitment situation is improving, especially for its computer, IT, and management-related majors, which now have higher average admission scores.
 With its strong science and technology education, the institute has been selected, along with Mahidol University and Chulalongkorn University, by Thailand National Science and Technology Development Agency (NSTDA), as a destination of selected group of top students from Mahidol Wittayanusorn School and 12 Princess Chulaporn Schools for Science, the country's science schools for gifted students, in a program to mentor junior researchers for national science and technology development.

 For its graduate levels, the institute attracts bright graduates, as the institute gains supports from many national and international bodies (and use that as scholarships for graduate students).
 SIIT is one of a very small number of universities that can secure numbers of Thailand Research Fund's Royal Golden Jubilee grants, considered to be the country's most prestigious research grants for PhD students, for every single year since the program began in 1998 — one of the only three that can secure engineering discipline grants that often.

 Schools

-A number of undergraduate and research-based graduate programs are offered from five schools and one department.
+A number of undergraduate and research-based graduate programs are offered from six schools.